-ACCOMODATIONS WHILE ON THE TREK
+ACCOMODATIONS WHILE ON THE BIKEPACKING TRIP

-While camping on the Trek you will stay backpacking style tents.
-It is important to note that cots will not be at the Trek campsites.
+While camping on the trip you will stay backpacking style tents.
+It is important to note that cots will not be at the Bikepacking campsites.
 Backpacking style sleeping pads are recommended.
 Tents, Water, Camping Gear, Food, and personal gear will be transported on your bicycle.
 NO FOOD IS ALLOWED TO BE STORED IN YOUR TENT.